 Projects: Best Practices Guide, National Climate Survey, Outlist

-Michael Ramsey-Musolf is currently a professor of physics at the University of Wisconsin-Madison.
-In September 2013, he will begin an appointment as professor at the University of Massachusetts/Amherst, where he will become director of the new Amherst Center for Fundamental Interactions.
+Michael Ramsey-Musolf is currently a professor of physics at the University of Massachusetts Amherst and Director of the Amherst Center for Fundamental Interactions.
 His research concentrates on physics beyond the Standard Model at the interface of nuclear and elementary particle theory with cosmology and astrophysics, with a particular emphasis on the origin of the visible and dark matter of the universe.
 He also carries out theoretical research in various aspects of quantum chromodynamics.
 He obtained his Ph.D. from Princeton in 1989, received the 1990 Dissertation Award in Nuclear Physics, and was awarded an NSF Young Investigator grant.
 He is a fellow of the American Physical Society.
 Michael was also ordained an Episcopal priest in 1994 and has served in a non-stipendiary capacity at various churches throughout the U.S., with a particular focus on empowerment of at-risk youth.
 He spoke at the inaugural APS session on Gender and Sexuality Issues in Physics and recently authored an article on the interface of science, faith, and sexuality for the Madison GLBTQ+ monthly Our Lives.
-For additional details on his advocacy work, see http://home.physics.wisc.edu/~mjrm/outreach.htm.
+For additional details on his advocacy work, see http://people.umass.edu/mjrm/outreach.htm.

 Elizabeth H. Simmons